 Breathability and Ventilation

-You wouldn't guess a hooded long sleeve to be the most comfortable shirt to wear on a warm and sunny day, but think again.
+You might not think a hooded long sleeve shirt would be very comfortable to wear on a warm and sunny day, but think again.
 Thanks to their UV-resistant and breathable fabrics, sun shirts can shade your skin and actually keep you cooler than a t-shirt or tank top, even (or especially) in hot temperatures.
 Thin synthetics are among the most breathable, while merino wool or thicker synthetic shirts have a greater tendency to trap your body’s heat.
-And some shirts even incorporate vents: The Alpenglow Pro features underarm mesh, while 1/4-zip or buttoned designs like the Jolly Gear Triple Crown Button Down give you the ability to dump heat at the chest (you’ll want to be careful, as opening a vent could expose some skin to the sun).
+And some shirts even incorporate vents: The Alpenglow Pro features underarm mesh, the Outdoor Research Astroman Air has tiny perforations along the sides, and quarter-zip or buttoned designs like the Jolly Gear Triple Crown Button Down give you the ability to dump heat at the chest (you’ll want to be careful, as opening a vent could expose some skin to the sun).

 Most sun shirts offer ample breathability for activities like fishing, low-output hiking, rock climbing, and backcountry skiing.
 However, sun shirts are not popular among runners, and for good reason: There’s simply too much fabric when you’re really building up a sweat.
 That said, we've grown fond of Rabbit's UPF Deflector 2.0, which uses a very thin polyester and features laser-cut perforations under the arms for venting.
 To further aid cooling, we'll often douse the hoody in trailside streams and wear it wet, which creates a lovely swamp cooler effect while running.